Etiology of Impaction

 Movement of stool around the impaction may result in diarrhea, which can be explosive.
 Coughing or activities that increase intra-abdominal pressure may cause leakage of stool.
 The leakage may be accompanied by nausea, vomiting, abdominal pain, and dehydration and is virtually diagnostic of the condition.
 Thus, the patient with an impaction may present in an acutely confused and disoriented state, with signs of tachycardia, diaphoresis, fever, elevated or low blood pressure, and/or abdominal fullness or rigidity.Assessment of Impaction

 Assessment includes the questions discussed previously for the patient with constipation.
 (Refer to the Assessment of Constipation section of this summary for the list of questions.)
 Additional assessment includes auscultation of bowel sounds to determine if they are present, absent, hyperactive, or hypoactive.
-The abdomen should be inspected for distention and gently palpated for any masses, rigidity, or tenderness.
+The abdomen is inspected for distention and gently palpated for any masses, rigidity, or tenderness.
 A rectal examination will determine the presence of stool in the rectum or sigmoid colon.
 An abdominal x-ray (flat and upright) would show loss of haustral markings, gas patterns reflecting gross amounts of stool, and dilatation proximal to the impaction.

 If a diagnosis of fecal impaction is uncertain, a laboratory workup can rule out other problems.
 A complete blood cell count, appropriate blood chemistries, chest x-ray, and an electrocardiogram can be performed.
 If the patient has become dehydrated, the blood urea nitrogen, creatinine, and serum osmolality will be elevated.
 There may be an elevation of the hemoglobin and hematocrit indicating hemoconcentration.
 The white blood cell (WBC) count may be slightly elevated in the presence of a fever.
 If the WBC count is extremely elevated and the patient is exhibiting a high fever and abdominal pain, an obstruction, perforation, infection, or inflammatory process must be ruled out.
 With marked distention of the cecum (diameter ≥12 cm), there is a risk of bowel perforation.Treatment of Impaction